dacaldera/CFTA_Spring2021/Course Materials/Project Sheets/Project_2_Digital_Collage.md

   // draw the background first
   background(255,200,200);  //ok, this one was easy

   ...
 ```
+# Add Code ...orange_cat
-* **Add Code ...orange_cat** - Once the previous element is working as planned, move onto the next item on the list.
+* Once the previous element is working as planned, move onto the next item on the list.
 Think about what code to add to make the  element work as planned.
 For the enxt item `//Draw the grid of orange cats next` we will need a variable to hold the cat image, and we will need a nested for loop to create the image grid:
 ```
 //Draw the grid of orange cats next
   // need a PImage varaible for the cat picture